About

 About This Work

-This thesis presents a comprehensive argument that three cryptographic capacities—Privacy (censorship-resistant settlement), Proofs (portable attestations), and Compute (verified useful work)—can function as monetary primitives for a digital civilization under stress.
+It advances a concrete claim: three cryptographic capacities — Privacy, Proofs, and Compute — can function as monetary primitives for a dense digital civilization under stress.

 License